 According to the Supply Teachers Annual Survey 2019 England (NASUWT), the use of agencies by supply teachers has risen by a quarter since 2014 (63%).

-With plenty of exciting opportunities in respectable, diverse schools across the country, supply teaching can be one of the most rewarding roles, giving you the freedom to balance time spent in the classroom with your own extra-curricular activities.
+How to become a supply teacher – with plenty of exciting opportunities in respectable, diverse schools across the country, supply teaching can be one of the most rewarding roles, giving you the freedom to balance time spent in the classroom with your own extra-curricular activities.
 Whether you are a student fresh out of sixth-form and looking ahead to university years, or a vastly experienced teacher hoping to broaden your skills in different settings, there are some important aspects worth considering before deciding to become a supply teacher.

 Qualifications